unicef/publicgoods-toolkit/community.md

 (e.g., coding, testing, documentation, bug ticket management, etc)?

 Any of these dimensions of diversity may be relevant for adoption of a DPG.
+Here, our focus on is making sure that a community's variety helps its' stability, which translates into a higher likelihood of longer term success.
 However, we especially urge consideration of diversity of funded participation -- i.e., employer diversity among the various contributors, and diversity among vendors offering support services -- simply because these aspects of diversity are so often overlooked, and